+- In preparing and finalizing city or agency budgets, think about the needs that may arise during the coming year.
+Sponsors should develop a budget that demonstrates how the budget will be funded in full.
+As a condition for receiving funding, most DOT programs require a 10 percent or 20 percent non-Federal match.
 Where may this match funding come from?
 What processes and timing are needed to confirm financial commitments as part of grant applications or if selected for a grant award?
 What steps can be taken in advance to ensure this process goes smoothly and your community doesn't miss out on the chance to apply or find itself unable to finalize a grant award?
-These are questions that cities or agencies should consider when trying to secure a non-federal match.

-- The DOT Navigator provides additional information to help understand non-federal match requirements6 and those programs that provide match flexibility: - Justice 40 non-federal match flexibility - Tribal government cost share flexibility - Rural cost share analysis - Look at program specific NOFOs.
-Each Program's NOFO describes its specific match requirements, including the percentage required, what can be considered as non-federal match, and if there are any waivers.
-If the FY2023 NOFO is not yet out for the program you may be interested in applying to, check the previous year's NOFO as it is likely to be unchanged for the coming year since Congress often dictates these requirements. - Consider strategies that may make communities in your region more competitive for funding.
+These are questions that cities or agencies should consider when trying to secure a non-Federal match. - The DOT Navigator provides additional information to help understand non-Federal match requirements and those programs that provide match flexibility: - Justice40 non-Federal match flexibility - Tribal government cost share flexibility - Rural cost share analysis - Look at program-specific NOFOs.
+Each program's NOFO describes its specific match requirements, including the percentage required, what can be considered as non-Federal match, and if there are any waivers.
+If the FY 2023 NOFO is not yet out for the program that you may be interested in applying to, check the previous year's NOFO, as it may likely be similar since Congress often dictates these requirements. - Consider strategies that may make communities in your region more competitive for funding.
 Some metropolitan areas, for instance, have begun to create pooled funding sources that localities can tap when a city applies for a project that supports broader regional goals.

-4. Ensure Your Project is on the TIP/STIP
+4. Ensure Your Project Is on the TIP/STIP.

-- o Federally-funded transportation projects are typically included in metropolitan2 and/or statewide transportation improvement programs8 (TIPs/STIPs).
-TIPs/STIPs usually cover a four-year period of upcoming projects and are developed by the MPO and state DOT, respectively.
-These also can include planning or engineering studies or other pre-application technical analysis, such as a benefit cost analysis9 that may be required to prepare a project for construction.
-If these studies are not included in the TIP/STIP, identify how they may be locally funded so that projects have the required documents to be competitive for federal grants. - Contact your metropolitan planning organization and state department of transportation10 to explore how and when your project can be included in the TIP/STIP.
+- Federally funded transportation projects are typically included in metropolitan and/or statewide transportation improvement programs (TIPs/STIPs).
+TIPs/STIPs usually cover a 4-year period of upcoming projects and are developed by the MPO and state DOT, respectively.
+These also can include planning or engineering studies or other pre-application technical analysis, such as a benefit-cost analysis that may be required to prepare a project for construction.
+If these studies are not included in the TIP/STIP, identify how they may be locally funded so that projects have the required documents to be competitive for Federal grants. - Contact your metropolitan planning organization and state department of transportation to explore how and when your project can be included in the TIP/STIP.
 This will often entail a TIP/STIP amendment.
-Even if not a DOT program requirement to access the funds, your project's inclusion in the TIP/STIP and other comprehensive transportation documents facilitates better outcomes for your community.

-5. Get Ready to Apply For and to Administer Federal Funding 11

-- Ensure that your organization is registered with Grants.gov12 and the System for Award Management (SAM) and has an active Unique Entity Identifier (UEI) number.
+Even if not a DOT program requirement to access the funds, your project's inclusion in the TIP/STIP and other comprehensive transportation documents facilitates better outcomes for your community. - 5.
+Get Ready to Apply for and Administer Federal Funding - Ensure that your organization is registered with Grants.gov and the System for Award Management (SAM) and has an active Unique Entity Identifier (UEI) number.
 Is the information provided to Sam.gov current?
-If there have been personnel changes in your agency, be sure that staff contact, phone number, and email are up to date.
-Start registration process early, as the SAM.gov process can take many weeks. - If you receive funding, be familiar with the Federal 2 CFR 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements that govern all DOT awards.
-This includes specifics for reporting, tracking and monitoring financial systems and grant activities that differ from state or local requirements. - Be prepared for additional requirements.
-DOT grants are generally reimbursable funding, so plan and budget accordingly.
-Each program may have additional restrictions on eligible and allowable costs and
+If there have been personnel changes in your agency, be sure that the staff contact, phone number, and email are up to date.
+Start the registration process early, as the SAM.gov process can take many weeks.